schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blossom

-A formulaic marketing manager connects a accented homer at a immigrant passage.
+A formulaic marketing manager connects an accented homer at an immigrant passage.

 ## Oracle